millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 .. code-block:: python

    def reciprocal(n):
-      # A function that takes the reciprocal of the input n.
+      """A function that takes the reciprocal of the input n.""" return 1/n
-      return 1/n

 Here we have defined a function called ``reciprocal``, which has a single input parameter ``n``.
 The